elixir-tools/elixir-tools.nvim/README.md

 require("elixir").setup()
 ```

-ElixirLS and credo-language-server can be disabled by setting the `enabled` flag in the respective options table.
+ElixirLS and credo-language-server can be disabled by setting the `enable` flag in the respective options table.

 ```lua
 require("elixir").setup({